bo1929/KRANK/README.md

 ### Querying sequences against a KRANK library
 KRANK can query against a single or multiple libraries.
 Each KRANK library is essentially a directory containing a searchable data structure in binary format.
-See [Available libraries](#available-libraries) for ready-to-go libraries, download one or multiple based on your needs.
+See [a list of available libraries](#available-libraries) to download one or multiple based on your needs and quickly get started with your queries.
 In [the next section](#building-a-krank-library), we discuss the library building procedure for custom libraries, this might be useful if you have some specific new genomes that you want to be considered during the search.
 Below, a command to query against one library (stored in the directory `$LIBRARY_DIRECTORY`) is given.
 ```bash